 • Related

-• Ages 5 and up.
-(We've had drivers as young as 3, but they aren't as interested in the building portion.)
+- Suitable for ages 5 and up.
+(We have had drivers as young as 3, but they tend to be less interested in the building aspect.)

 Specifications: